-14. SWE Policy 1.1.1 provides, "The LOS standard for waste disposal shall be 6.2 pounds of solid waste generation per person per day.
+14. SWE Policy 1.1.1 provides "The LOS standard for waste disposal shall be 6.2 pounds of solid waste generation per person per day.
 This LOS standard shall be used as the basis to determine the capital facilities or contractual agreements needed to properly dispose of solid waste currently generated in the County and to determine the demand for solid waste management facilities which shall be necessitated by future development."

-Analysis: Staff finds that based on the addition of 72 units multiplied by 2.4 persons per household equals 172 persons, which will generate a demand of an additional \pm 1,071 pounds per day.
-The County has identified and arranged for short-term and long-term disposal needs by obtaining a longterm contract reserving capacity with a private landfill in Sumter County.
+Analysis: Staff finds that based on the addition of 205 units multiplied by 2.4 persons per household equals 492 persons, which will generate a demand of an additional 3,050.4 pounds per day.
+The County has identified and arranged for short-term and long-term disposal needs by obtaining a long-term contract reserving capacity with a private landfill in Sumter County.
 Based on the above findings, it is concluded the application is consistent with SWE Policy 1.1.1.

-15. SWE Policy 1.1.5 provides, "Permits shall be denied for development that would either increase demands on an already deficient facility or cause a facility to exceed its capacity until such time that the facility may provide service in accordance with the adopted LOS standard."
+15. SWE Policy 1.1.5 provides "Permits shall be denied for development that would either increase demands on an already deficient facility or cause a facility to exceed its capacity until such time that the facility may provide service in accordance with the adopted LOS standard."

-Analysis: The County has identified and arranged for short-term and longterm disposal needs by obtaining a long-term contract reserving capacity with a private landfill in Sumter County.
-The owner is placed on notice that should disposal facilities become unavailable, permits shall not be issued for the dwelling units.
+Analysis: The County has identified and arranged for short-term and long-term disposal needs by obtaining a long-term contract reserving capacity with a private landfill in Sumter County.
 Based on the above findings, it is concluded the application is consistent with SWE Policy 1.1.5.

-16. SE Policy 1.1.4 provides, "The demand for stormwater facility capacity by new development and redevelopment shall be determined based on the difference between the pre-development and post-development stormwater runoff characteristics (including rates and volumes) of the development site using the applicable design storm LOS standard adopted in Policy 1.1.1 and facility design procedures consistent with accepted engineering practice."
+16. SE Policy 1.1.4 provides "The demand for stormwater facility capacity by new development and redevelopment shall be determined based on the difference between the pre-development and post-development stormwater runoff characteristics (including rates and volumes) of the development site using the applicable design storm LOS standard adopted in Policy 1.1.1 and facility design procedures consistent with accepted engineering practice."

-Analysis: At the time of development order approval, the owner will need to demonstrate post-development stormwater runoff can be accommodated by the proposed stormwater facility, which facility could potentially include reducing the form, intensity, and/or density of the proposed development (e.g., units, building SF, impervious square feet).
+Analysis: At the time of development order approval, the owner will need to demonstrate post-development stormwater runoff can be accommodated by the proposed stormwater facility.
+A portion of subject parcel is located in the County Flood Prone Areas.
+According to the Development Review Comments Letter (see Attachment C, page 1), this site will be required to have a stormwater management system.
+A Major Site Plan submittal will need to be reviewed and approved through DRC for the proposed development of the site.
 Based on the above, it is concluded the application is consistent with SE Policy 1.1.4.

-17. SE Policy 1.1.5 provides, "Stormwater facilities meeting the adopted LOS shall be available concurrent with the impacts of the development."
+17. SE Policy 1.1.5 provides "Stormwater facilities meeting the adopted LOS shall be available concurrent with the impacts of the development."

-Analysis: The owner is advised the owner will be responsible for funding the stormwater facilities with sufficient capacity to accommodate the postdevelopment runoff.
-Based on the above findings, it is concluded the application is consistent with SE Policy 1.1.5.
+Analysis: Based on the above findings, it is concluded the application is consistent with SE Policy 1.1.5.